issaceee/isaac-vault/Readings/Texts/Paper 3/Middle March/Eliot and Russell, “Middlemarch.”.md

   As to any provincial history in which the agents are all of high moral rank, that must be of a date long posterior to the first Reform Bill, and Peter Featherstone, you perceive, was dead and buried some months before Lord Grey came into office.*”

 ### ch.
 36
+- “And I call it a robbery: it was like giving him the land, to promise it; and what is promising, if making everybody believe is not promising”

+Excerpt From
+Middlemarch (Oxford Worlds Classics)
+George Eliot
+This material may be protected by copyright.